 This is where it’s priceless to have a car accident lawyer on your side.
 They can stand up to the insurance company and compile evidence of your damages.
 The lawyer can also help you calculate all your costs, including those that may be harder to quantify.

-How Much Money Can I Recover After a Car Accident?
+How Much Money Can You Recover After a Car Accident?

 When the insurance company covers your costs, they’ll write you a settlement check.
 This amount greatly varies depending on the severity of the accident and your costs.